markyharris/metar/README.md

 # E-Paper METAR Display
 This project is explained and amplified on Instructables.com.
 See; https://www.instructables.com/7x5-E-Paper-METAR-Display/<p>

-If you would like to update to the latest version of this software enter;
+If this software is already installed and you just want to update to the latest version of this software enter;
 <pre><code>
 cd metar
 sudo git reset --hard